gadingnst/quran-api/README.md

 # Quran - API

+> Quran API with media audio ***Syekh.
+Mishary Rashid Al-Afasy murrotal***.

 ## Deployed in: https://api.quran.sutanlab.id

 ### Introduction
-Quran API with media audio ***Syekh.
-Mishary Rashid Al-Afasy murrotal***.

-### Disclaimer
-This API data source comes from the combination of several parameters from [api.alquran.cloud](https://api.alquran.cloud) by changing its structure for the better use and performance.
-(Maybe next time, This API has many data source?)
+This API data source comes from the combination of several parameters from [api.alquran.cloud](https://api.alquran.cloud) and [quran.kemenag.go.id](https://quran.kemenag.go.id) by merging its data to one JSON file with new structure for the better use and performance.
+Futhermore, this api uses indexed querying techniques with `0(1)` access time which is greatly affects performance.

 ### Features
 - [x] Arabic Transliteration